ubclaunchpad/rocket2/docs/TeamCommands.md

 instead.
 If the `--channel` flag is used, all members in specified channel will be added.
 'SLACK_ID' is the `@`-name, for easy slack autocomplete.

+We use Github API to create the team on Github.

 The Github team name cannot contain spaces.

 ```sh